rayandasoriya/PipelineProject-DevOps/README.md

 ## Our Team

 * Arshdeep Singh Syal ([asyal](mailto:asyal@ncsu.edu))
-	* Responsible for Checkbox analysis code (Long method, Cyclomatic Complexity, Max if conditions, parameter count)
+	* Responsible for implementing the monitoring analysis
 * Jubeen Shah ([jnshah2](mailto:jnshah2@ncsu.edu))
-	* Responsible for Jenkins Configuration, iTrust Fuzzing, iTrust Code Coverage, Checkbox analysis for max nesting depth, extending iTrust Build Job, test cases description for Checkbox.
+	* Responsible for AWS deployment and infrastructure upgrade using Kuvbernetes
 * Rayan Dasoriya([rdasori](mailto:rdasori@ncsu.edu))
-	* Responsible for Test prioritization analysis and report creation
+	* Responsible for the feature flags feature using Redis client
 * Shraddha Bhadauria([sbhadau](mailto:sbhadau@ncsu.edu))
-	* Responsible for Checkbox analysis code (Long method, Cyclomatic Complexity, Max if conditions, parameter count)
+	* Responsible for implementing the monitoring analysis

 ## About the milestone

-In this milestone, we have extended our work done in [Milestone 2](https://github.ncsu.edu/jnshah2/CSC519-Project/tree/Milestone2) demonstrated techniques related to tetsing and analysis of checkbox.io and iTrust.
+In this milestone, we have extended our work done in [Milestone 2](https://github.ncsu.edu/jnshah2/CSC519-Project/tree/Milestone2) demonstrated techniques related to deployment and monitoring of Checkbox.io and iTrust.

 ## Prerequisites
 To run this project, you will require the following tools: